Get familiar with Kosli #

 git clone https://github.com/kosli-dev/quickstart-docker-example.git cd quickstart-docker-example

-Step 2: Create a Kosli flow #
+Step 2: Create a Kosli Flow #

-kosli create flow quickstart-nginx \
+kosli create flow2 quickstart-nginx \

---description "Flow for quickstart nginx image"
+--description "Flow for quickstart nginx image" \

 kosli list flows

-which should produce the following output:
+which will produce the following output:

 NAME DESCRIPTION VISIBILITY